 If you explore the potential for employment in the field of information technology, you'll find that computer and information systems managers are enjoying abundant opportunities.
 A review of major job search sites reveals thousands of job openings nationwide, while the U.S. Bureau of Labor Statistics (BLS) projects continued growth over the next decade.

-In a world that is increasingly reliant on computer technology, virtually every industry utilizes information systems - and they all require qualified computer and information systems managers.
-Organizations need specialists who are proficient in the latest IT solutions, and there is always a demand for talented, educated professionals who understand how to implement and maintain complex systems.
+In a world that is increasingly reliant on computer technology, more and more industries are utilizing information systems, which require qualified computer and information systems managers to manage them.
+Organizations need specialists who are proficient in the latest IT solutions, and there is a demand for talented, educated professionals who understand how to implement and maintain complex systems.

 As existing companies grow and new startups emerge, more jobs for computer and information systems managers are created.
 Likewise, emerging threats to network security fuel demand for trained professionals to combat them.
 Many companies place a premium on highly skilled computer and information systems managers, which is reflected in correspondingly high salaries.

-According to the Occupational Outlook Handbook published by the BLS, approximately 293,000 information systems managers were employed nationwide in 2008.
-That number is projected to grow to 342,500 by 2018 - an impressive 17% increase.
-The BLS notes that this represents faster than average growth for all industries and suggests that computer and information systems managers will have excellent job prospects over the coming years.
+According to the BLS, approximately 348,500 information systems managers were employed nationwide in 2015.
+That number is projected to grow to 402,200 by 2024 - a 15% increase.
+The BLS notes that this represents faster than average growth compared to all industries.

-These figures are justified by the fact that information systems managers take on critical responsibilities.
+These figures may be justified by the fact that information systems managers take on critical responsibilities.
 Security breaches can cost companies hundreds of thousands - or even millions - of dollars.
-CompTIA® found that the average cost of a security breach across all companies was $369,388*, so it's no wonder organizations are willing to invest substantial sums in information systems managers who are trained to prevent cyber attacks.
+The average cost of a security breach for a company can cost thousands or millions of dollars, so it's no wonder organizations are willing to invest substantial sums in information systems managers who are trained to prevent cyber attacks.
 Furthermore, the smooth, efficient and effective deployment of computer technology can help an organization achieve consistent and ongoing growth.

 Because of the technical nature of the work, most computer and information systems managers have at least a bachelor's degree in some type of IT discipline, and many hold advanced degrees.
 However, as technology continues to evolve and new security threats emerge, ongoing education and certification is critical in this field.
 Professionals can supplement their degrees with various industry certifications as well as certificate programs from accredited universities.

 To meet the needs of computer and information systems professionals nationwide, Villanova University offers 100% online certificate courses and master certificate programs through an advanced video-based e-learning platform.
-Ranked by U.S. News & World Report as the #1 university in the Master's category/North region for 20 years, Villanova features programs in two popular fields:
+Villanova features programs in two popular fields:

 In summary, the job outlook for information systems managers is very bright indeed.
-With the BLS predicting the addition of nearly 50,000 new jobs through 2018 and annual salaries in excess of $100,000, computer and information systems managers have outstanding career prospects.
+With the BLS predicting the addition of approximately 57,300 new jobs through 2024, computer and information systems managers have outstanding career prospects.
 Continuing education and certification is the key to success in these roles, ensuring computer and information systems managers are prepared to tackle whatever challenges and new developments come their way.